Python-PyQt/PyQt5-Docs/docs/installation.rst

     ``SUFFIX`` is appended to the build tag in the name of the updated wheel.
     The build tag is the version number of the copy of Qt being bundled.

+.. option:: --exclude NAME

+    The ``NAME`` bindings are excluded from the wheel.
+This option may be specified multiple times.

 .. option:: --no-msvc-runtime